hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values-(block!-vector!-object!-hash!-map!).md

 Conceptually, maps take quick lookups from `hash!` and key/value interface from `object!`.
 This means that `map!` values act as dictionaries with unique keys and fast queries.

 Unlike objects, map's entries can be freely updated or deleted, and map itself can be populated with new key/value pairs.
 In newly added entries only keys are hashed, and keys are restricted to hashable values.
-Map follows `construct` semantics, in a sense that it does not evaluate added keys.
+Map follows `construct` semantics, in a sense that it does not evaluate added keys, and differs from objects in not supporting `get and `set` (*this may change in the future*).

 Unlike hashes, maps are unordered, and therefore cannot be indexed.
 Maps do not guarantee to preserve key order.
 Just like with hashes, usage of `map!` pays off only for a large number of entries.

 Use `map!` if you need conventional associative array storage, and also in use-cases that involve hierarchical JSON-like data or flat-file databases.

-Note that you can use `get/set` on objects, but not maps. `Get` is a shortcut to `values-of`, which could be supported, but `set` doesn't match their behavior well, as key order is not guaranteed.

 ### Algorithmic complexity